Government | Residents | Business | Visitors | Search | Directory | Feedback | HOME

 A manufactured home can be either real property or personal property.
 To be considered real property, it must be permanently attached to the land, and the same owner must own both the land and the manufactured home.

-If you owned a manufactured home in Sedgwick County as of January 1st that is not permanently affixed to real estate, you must file a personal property rendition with the Appraiser's Office each year per Kansas Statute 79-303 and 79-306.
-Renditions must be filed in our office by March 15th, each year.
-Electronically file your manufactured home.
+If you owned a manufactured home in Sedgwick County as of January 1 that is not permanently affixed to real estate, you must file a personal property rendition with the Appraiser's Office each year per Kansas Statute 79-303 and 79-306.
+Renditions must be filed in our office by March 15, each year.

-If you need additional information on manufactured homes or would like to register your home please go to Manufactured Homes Registration.
+If you need additional information on manufactured homes or would like to register your home please visit Manufactured Homes Registration.

 Personal Property manufactured homes are assessed on schedule 1 at a rate of 11.5% of the appraised value.